Can You Get Seborrheic Dermatitis in the Eyebrows?

 In babies and young children, seborrheic dermatitis (SD) usually presents itself differently than it does in older children or adults.
 The baby version of SD, or “cradle cap,” normally shows up as patches of crusty yellow skin that may sometimes look greasy, red, and inflamed.

-It’s common that your baby’s dry eyebrows are a case of mild seborrheic dermatitis, and it can also exist on the nose, ears, where the diaper sits, in folds of skins, and other moist or greasy areas.
+It’s common that your baby’s dry eyebrows are a case of mild seborrheic dermatitis, and it can also exist on the nose, ears, where the diaper sits, in folds of skin, and other moist or greasy areas.

 While “cradle cap” can look uncomfortable, it actually doesn’t cause your baby any pain or irritation.
 However, failing to manage symptoms can cause the area to become inflamed, and scraping of the scaly skin can cause lesions that are vulnerable to infection.